Managing Physical Inventory Structure¶

 Detail of Future Stock

-To get more details about future stock, you can click Stock Level Forecast to the right of the product form to get the report Forecast Stock Levels as illustrated below.
+To get more details about future stock, you can find Stock Level Forecast option in the Print button at the top center of the product form.
+It will saw the report Forecast Stock Levels as illustrated below.
 OpenERP shows a graph of the changes in stock in the days to come, varying as a function of purchase orders, confirmed production and sales orders.

 Filter Stock by Location